What is balanitis?

 - Pain and itchiness around the head of the penis

 - An unpleasant odour

 - Pain during sex

 If you experiencing any of these symptoms, you should go to your GP or a sexual health clinic.
-You can find a list of sexual health clinics here.
+You can find a list of free sexual health clinics here.

 If you experiencing symptoms of balanitis, you should go to your doctor of an STI clinic.
 Balanitis is usually treated with an over-the-counter cream that you apply to the affected areas.
 You usually do not require a prescription for this.